A Brief History of John Fowler & Co

 In 1974, the remaining business was transferred to Marshall's Britannia Works in Gainsborough and the former John Fowler & Co Steam Plough and Locomotive Works was finally closed.
 Within a year of closure all but the locomotive erecting shop (which still stands to this day) was demolished and the company had been sold on again, this time to British Leyland.
 With the continuing decline of sales the Gainsborough works closed in the 1980s.
 Production of the Track Marshall tractor range did continue for some time under various other firms, although as wheeled tractors improved over the years, their numbers declined and production ceased altogether in the early 1990s.

-The Fowler name survives in South Africa as a result of the continuation of the company’s South African subsidiary after the takeover of the British firm, Marshall-Fowler.
+The Fowler name survives in South Africa as a result of the continuation of the company's South African subsidiary after the takeover of the British firm, Marshall-Fowler.
 Marshall-Fowler (SA) (PTY) Ltd manufactures boilers in Aureus, Randfontein, South Africa.
 At the time of writing a John Fowler steam roller is used to illustrate their website.
+In the UK the John Fowler name was revived as a functioning company name at Old Hall Farm in Cumbria where replica B6 road locomotive Talisman was built.

 No dreamy, drowsy theme is mine,